pedrotski/CS-GO-Zombie-Escape-Public/README.md

 Download maps from here: https://www.gcgfast.com/csgo/maps/ And then place them in your csgo/maps directory.

 If you need a FastDL for your community and don't have your own, contact me and we can work something out!
+We are more than willing to help you get started.